-Immediately before Brookwood Lock you may be lucky enough to see Terrapins resting on timbers over the water.
-Cross over the lock footbridge and up the slope to the road and cross going left.
-Pass two driveways and take the footpath to the left of two signposted into the woodland.
-Follow the footpath signs carefully now ignoring alternatives and before long you will emerge into an open area with an old tarmac roadway.
-Follow this to the right or take the grass path the other side of the tarmac both join the driveway to the properties so turn left.
+Immediately before Brookwood Lock opposite the lock cottage you may be lucky enough to see Terrapins resting on timbers over the water.
+Cross over the lock gate footbridge before the road bridge and go up the slope to the road, cross and turn left.
+Pass two driveways and there will be two signs on one post for paths into the woodland.
+Take the left-hand path.
+Follow the footpath signs carefully now ignoring alternatives and before long you will emerge into an open area lined with gorse with an old tarmac roadway.
+Follow the driveway to the right or take the grass path the other side of the tarmac both join the driveway to the properties.
+When you reach the service road to the houses turn left.

 Next you meet the main road and there is no footpath for a while but a grass verge for part of it.
-Take care for this short while soon you will cross into the woodland.
-Keep going past the houses with the sound of rifle firing at Bisley ranges accompanying you, use the stretch of tarmac footpath until it runs out by the houses.
-Keep going with care and look for the footpath sign across the road on the crown of the bend.
-Cross here carefully, and you will have no more road problems!
-The path follows the fence by the ranges and soon reaches a tarmac roadway with no traffic (usually), carry on and as the road turns sharp left you join the footpath to the right but take the left hand option at the first junction.
+Take care for this short while, keep going past the houses as best you can and then you reach a stretch of tarmac footpath and reach more houses.
+Keep going and look for a tall conifer tree in a garden on the right.
+Now look for the footpath sign on the left-hand side of the road on the bend in the road.
+You should see a red and white warning sign on a fence in in the woods.
+Cross here carefully, join the path along the fence and you will have no more road problems!
+The path follows the fence by the ranges and soon reaches a tarmac roadway with no traffic (usually), carry on along the roadway and as the road turns sharp left you join the footpath to the right but take the left-hand option at the first junction.
 Keep going left here following the paths until you reach the open part of Bisley Common.
 Again, keeping left you soon reach Bullhousen Farm and see the old farmhouse on the left.
 There are some logs here you might use to rest up!
 You are half way now!